-Keeping children and young people safe:
+Keeping children and young people safe: Why is this important?

 We know that some of our children and young people live in abusive and violent households and some are affected by drugs and alcohol.
 We also know that many are confident and driven.
 Young people are often affected by issues across our priority themes which affect them more deeply, causing longer term damage.
 We must safeguard our young people from individuals